 - To treat lung cancer that has spread to the brain or other areas of the body

 Besides attacking the tumor, radiotherapy can help to relieve some of the symptoms the tumor causes such as shortness of breath.
 When used as an initial treatment instead of surgery, radiotherapy may be given alone or combined with chemotherapy.
 Today, many patients who have a small localized lung cancer, but who are not candidates for surgery, are being treated with a radiation treatment technique known as stereotactic body radiation therapy (SBRT).
 Patients who are poor candidates for surgery include the elderly, patients with chronic heart failure, and patients receiving a blood thinning drug that puts them at risk of surgical bleeding.
 SBRT involves treatment with many small, focused radiation beams or an arc of radiation therapy delivered while tracking the lung tumor along with its movement during breathing, typically in three to five treatments.
-This treatment delivers very high doses of radiation therapy to the tumor in patients where surgery is not an option.
+This treatment delivers very high doses of radiation therapy to the tumor in patients where surgery is not an option or might produce a suboptimal outcome such as in the case of sublobar resection.
 SBRT is primarily used in the setting of early stage, localized disease.
 See the Stereotactic Radiosurgery (SRS) and Stereotactic Body Radiotherapy (SBRT) page for more information on SBRT.

 Radiation therapy is typically delivered by the external beam technique, which aims a beam of x-rays directly at the tumor.
 Treatment is given in a series of sessions, or fractions, usually over six to seven weeks for conventional treatments, and over one to five treatments for patients that can be treated with SBRT.
 For more detailed information see the External Beam Therapy (EBT) page.
 Three-dimensional conformal radiation therapy and intensity-modulated radiation therapy (IMRT) and SBRT are radiation techniques based on a 3-D image or 4-D image of the tumor taken with a chest CT scan.
 This image serves as the target for a high-energy radiation beam that can change in shape and size to match the tumor.
 These methods minimize radiation exposure of nearby normal lung tissue and other critical structures such as the heart and spinal cord.
 Because your lungs move (with breathing), your doctor may also use image-guided radiation therapy (IGRT) and four-dimensional computed tomography (4D CT), which allows the radiation oncologist to obtain information on how your tumor moves while you breathe, to improve the precision and accuracy of the delivery of treatment.
 See the Intensity-Modulated Radiation Therapy (IMRT) page and the Image-Guided Radiation Therapy (IGRT) page for more information.